Iaido

 Training in Iai involves a number of distinct yet interrelated disciplines:

 Tanren - This is physical conditioning as taught in feudal Japan.
-It is comprised of a series of body weight and equipped drills.
-These drills increase psychical conditioning, fitness, strength and improve body movement and co-ordination.
-They also, importantly contribute to the spirit of the practitioner, training them to develop endurance, perseverance, humility, dedication and more.
+It is comprised of a series of body-weight and equipment drills.
+These drills increase physical conditioning, fitness, strength, and improve body movement and coordination.
+They also importantly contribute to the spirit of the practitioner, training them to develop endurance, perseverance, humility, dedication and more.

 • Nukitsuke – The initial draw and simultaneous cut.